Genetic programming: Applications

 GP has been successfully used as an automatic programming tool, a machine learning tool and an automatic problem-solving engine.
 GP is especially useful in the domains where the exact form of the solution is not known in advance or an approximate solution is acceptable (possibly because finding the exact solution is very difficult).
-Some of the applications of GP are curve fitting, data modeling, symbolic regression, feature selection, classification, etc. John R. Koza mentions 76 instances where Genetic Programming has been able to produce results that are competitive with human-produced results (called Human-competitive results).
-Since 2004, the annual Genetic and Evolutionary Computation Conference (GECCO) holds Human Competitive Awards (called Humies) competition, where cash awards are presented to human-competitive results produced by any form of genetic and evolutionary computation.
+Some of the applications of GP are curve fitting, data modeling, symbolic regression, feature selection, and classification.
+John R. Koza mentions 76 instances where genetic programming has been able to produce results that are competitive with human-produced results (called human-competitive results).
+Since 2004, the annual Genetic and Evolutionary Computation Conference (GECCO) holds a Human Competitive Awards (called Humies) competition, where cash awards are presented to human-competitive results produced by any form of genetic and evolutionary computation.
 GP has won many awards in this competition over the years.

 Meta-genetic programming

 Meta-genetic programming is the proposed meta-learning technique of evolving a genetic programming system using genetic programming itself.
 It suggests that chromosomes, crossover, and mutation were themselves evolved, therefore like their real life counterparts should be allowed to change on their own rather than being determined by a human programmer.
 Meta-GP was formally proposed by Jürgen Schmidhuber in 1987.
 Doug Lenat's Eurisko is an earlier effort that may be the same technique.
 It is a recursive but terminating algorithm, allowing it to avoid infinite recursion.
 In the "autoconstructive evolution" approach to meta-genetic programming, the methods for the production and variation of offspring are encoded within the evolving programs themselves, and programs are executed to produce new programs to be added to the population.

 Critics of this idea often say this approach is overly broad in scope.
 However, it might be possible to constrain the fitness criterion onto a general class of results, and so obtain an evolved GP that would more efficiently produce results for sub-classes.
-This might take the form of a meta evolved GP for producing human walking algorithms which is then used to evolve human running, jumping, etc. The fitness criterion applied to the meta GP would simply be one of efficiency.
+This might take the form of a meta evolved GP for producing human walking algorithms, which is then used to evolve human running, jumping, etc. The fitness criterion applied to the meta GP would simply be one of efficiency.